 No more parking and no more garage

-We often forget this, but cars also require expensive storage space, be it a garage, renting parking at your apartments, or paying for parking at an event.
+We often forget this, but cars also require expensive storage space, be it a garage, renting parking at your apartments, or paying for parking at an event or at work.
 All that time our cars spend sitting idle can cost quite a bit.
-Renting driverless cars will drive down the cost of our homes and our apartments (or they’ll give us more space for our hobbies).
+Renting driverless cars will drive down the cost of our homes and our apartments (or they’ll give us more space for our hobbies) and they’ll remove the costs of parking for events or work.

 In sum, renting driverless cars will be more affordable, more flexible and less burdensome than owning one.
 Consequently, I believe the era of mass car ownership may be coming to an end.